nramc/my-notes/docs/others/personal-finance/my-systematic-investment-framework.md

 ## Core Principles

+The following principles form the foundation of My Systematic Investment Framework.
+These principles are designed to remain valid across market cycles and are not changed based on recent performance or market sentiment.

-1. Asset allocation matters more than fund selection
+1. **Allocation First**: Asset allocation matters more than fund selection.
-2. Index funds form the core, active funds are satellites
+2. **Core & Satellite**: Index funds form the core; active funds are satellites.
-3. Risk is managed via Diversification & Rebalancing
-4. There is no shortcut to be rich; consistent investing over time is key
+3. **Manage Risk**: Diversify and rebalance; risk is controlled, not chased.
+4. **Consistency Wins**: No shortcuts—long-term investing beats timing.
-5. Avoid emotional decisions based on news, social media; stick to the plan
+5. **Ignore Noise**: Stick to the plan; avoid decisions based on news or social media.
-6. I am a investor, not a trader.
+6. **Investor, Not Trader**: Focus on long-term growth, not short-term trades.
-7. My core portfolio is built for the long term (10+ years).
+7. **Think Long-Term**: Core portfolio is built for 10+ years.
+8. **Review, Don’t Overreact**: Check regularly but change sparingly.
+9. **Discipline Over Timing**: Consistent investing beats market timing.
+Follow rules, not forecasts.
+10. **Keep It Simple**: Simple, clear strategies outperform complex ones.

+> When faced with uncertainty, I follow the framework—not emotions, opinions, or predictions.

 ## Strategic Asset Allocation